YLS-scholar/EPEC/README.md

 **Input file:**

 `all_experiment_results.csv` must be placed in the root directory.
-It must contain the following columns:
+It must contain the following columns (the accuracy metrics used in the paper are MSE and MAPE; you may adjust them according to your own needs):

 | Column      | Description                                      |
 |-------------|--------------------------------------------------|